ermlikeyeah/ermlikeyeah.github.io/_posts/2017-10-15-chlamydia-design-sprint-days-one-and-two.markdown

 Take everyone along, leave no-one behind.
 Set the scene, explain what we are going to do.
 It’s teaching and it’s coaching.

-The structure for the five days is based on the generally adopted model (which you can read about in various places online and in the [Sprint book](https://www.amazon.co.uk/Sprint-Solve-Problems-Test-Ideas/dp/150112174X).)
+The structure for the five days is based on the generally adopted design sprint model, with tweaks for the team and problem.
+(You can read about in various places online and in the [Sprint book](https://www.amazon.co.uk/Sprint-Solve-Problems-Test-Ideas/dp/150112174X).)

 #### Day 1: Understand the problem together